The essential regularity of singular connections in geometry

 Regularizing the components of a connection by coordinate transformation requires measuring the regularity in some space of differentiability, like $C^k$, $H^s$, $C^{k,\alpha}$ or $W^{s,p}$.
-In this paper we address affine connections and measure differentiability in the Sobolev spaces $W^{s,p}$, the space of functions with $s$ derivatives integrable in $L^p$ \cite{Evans}.
-We are interested in the regularity of singular connections on bounded sets, so with slight abuse of terminology we define a function on an unbounded domain in $\R^n$ to be in $L^p$ if its $L^p$ norm on every bounded subset is finite, (essentially we use $L^p$ to mean $L^p_{loc}$).
-For simplicity we restrict the theory to non-negative integer values $s\in \mathbb{N}_0$ (including $s=0$) and fixed values of $p$, assuming $n<p<\infty$.\footnote{The ideas here are more general, and analogous results should in principal carry over to other spaces amenable to elliptic regularity theory applied to the RT-equations, e.g., $W^{s,p}$ for continuous values of $s\geq 0$.
+In this paper we measure differentiability in the Sobolev spaces $W^{s,p}$, the space of functions with $s$ derivatives integrable in $L^p$ with standard Lebesgue measure using the Euclidean metric of the coordinate charts in $\R^n$.
+Differentiation is then taken with respect to partial derivatives in $\R^n$.
+For example, given a function $f$ on an open set $\Omega \subset \R^n$, we write $f \in W^{s,p}(\Omega)$ if $f \in L^p(\Omega)$ and with partial derivatives $\partial_{x}^k f \in L^p(\Omega)$ for all $k=1,...,s$, \cite{Evans}.
+We are interested in the regularity of singular connections on bounded sets, so with slight abuse of terminology we define a function on an unbounded domain in $\R^n$ to be in $L^p$ if its $L^p$ norm on every bounded subset is finite, (essentially, we use $L^p$ to mean $L^p_{\rm loc}$ and $W^{s,p}$ for $W^{s,p}_{\rm loc}$).
+For clarity we restrict the theory to non-negative integer values $s\in \mathbb{N}_0$ (including $s=0$) and fixed values of $p$, assuming $n<p<\infty$.\footnote{The ideas here are more general, and analogous results should in principal carry over to other spaces amenable to elliptic regularity theory applied to the RT-equations, e.g., $W^{s,p}$ for continuous values of $s\geq 0$.
 The ideas here extend to connections on vector bundles by the results in \cite{ReintjesTemple_ell5}.
-The assumption $p>n$ and $s\in \mathbb{N}_0$, (and $p>4$ if $n\leq 3$ and $s=0$), is required by authors' current existence theory for the RT-equations in \cite{ReintjesTemple_ell4} on which the results in this paper are based.
+The assumption $p>n$ and $s\in \mathbb{N}_0$, (and $p>4$ if $n\leq 3$ and $s=0$), is required by the authors' current existence theory for the RT-equations in \cite{ReintjesTemple_ell4} on which the results in this paper are based.